The Crazy Myth I Learned About Masturbating — & How I Learned To Enjoy It Again

 Apparently, Jenny didn’t read the whole book.

 At first, there were a few relapses.
-To make matters worse, the beanbag chair had popped and my mom was confused as to why the seams had busted open when I, a small child, was the only one who really sat on it.
-And because Italian immigrant moms rarely throw anything away, my mom put the chair in a trash bag and kept it in the downstairs family room “just in case” we needed it.
+To make matters worse, the beanbag chair had popped and my mum was confused as to why the seams had busted open when I, a small child, was the only one who really sat on it.
+And because Italian immigrant mums rarely throw anything away, my mum put the chair in a trash bag and kept it in the downstairs family room “just in case” we needed it.
 I needed it.
 I needed it bad.
 Yes, I was so addicted that I humped garbage.

 Like most children, I didn’t know what I was doing, except that it felt good.
 Really good.
 So good that I didn’t understand why no one had recommend doing it before.
 Since no one told me about “it,” I assumed I had invented “it.”
 I thought that when I got older, I could write a book about “it,” teach classes about “it,” and maybe even have a talk show about “it.”
 “It” would sweep the nation.
 Except “it” involved your “thingy,” which led me to believe this was perhaps a wrong thing to do.
 So I kept my invention a secret — a solo secret thing reserved only for bedtime.